-Are you a first-time homeschool mom?
+Are you a first time homeschool mom?
 You might think you need to know all about lesson planning, or curriculum choices.
 The things you really need to know about homeschooling are these simple.
-There are some simple things for first time homeschool moms to think about when starting out.
+There are some simple things for new homeschool moms to consider when starting out.

 Simple Tips for First Time Homeschool Moms

 Deciding to homeschool is a huge step to take.
 It is terrifying, it is exciting, it’s so much more.
 The first year is about finding your footing, finding what works for you.
 You are trying to figure out learning styles and teaching styles.

 Quality over quantity – you don’t need every textbook, curriculum, or teach every subject for a quality education.

 Just take a breath – it is overwhelming, everything is coming at you.
 People are asking if you know what you are doing.
 Take a big breath, step back, and keep going.
 It’s ok to take a day off if you need it.
 In fact I highly recommend taking a day in the middle of the week to go to the library or just setting the curriculum aside.

 Enjoy being with your kids – homeschooling is not all about lessons.
 You can learn easily with your kids while having fun and being with your kids.
 Science experiments and other hands-on learning opportunities that don’t feel like learning are where they learn the most.